Archive for motivation

 How you react to a plateau will decide whether you’re going to eventually be successful.
 While many people react by burning themselves out or quitting, some people continue showing up, every day.
 The people that show up, through sheer patience, will eventually break through their plateau.

-how to achieve a goal, how to achieve any goal, how to achieve goals, how to accomplish goals, goal setting, achieve any goal, achieve goal, how to reach a goal, the secret goal setting, i want to always achieve any goal i want
+how to achieve a goal, how to achieve any goal, how to achieve goals, achieve any goal, goal setting, how to accomplish goals, achieve goal, how to reach a goal, how to achieve goal, the secret goal setting

 Posted on 07.12.10 | 26 Comments